-Total estimated cost of this project is \$90,000.
-However, Minister of Infrastructure and Communities, Katherine McKenna, announced on August 5th that there will be renewed support of the Investing in Canada Infrastructure Program, so that more communities can act quickly to develop a wider range of pandemic-resilient infrastructure.
+Total estimated cost of this project is \$90,000, assuming 25% contingencies.
+These funds could be potentially sought from a number of governmental and service club sources.
+For example, the Minister of Infrastructure and Communities, Katherine McKenna, announced on August 5th 2020 that there will be renewed support of the Investing in Canada Infrastructure Program, so that more communities can act quickly to develop a wider range of pandemic-resilient infrastructure.
 This program is worth up to \$3.3 billion and funds "building new parks, cycling and walking paths to help Canadians get access to nature to stay healthy, active and safe, or disaster mitigation projects that protect against floods and fires" (Infrastructure Canada, 2020).
 Enhancing trail systems will provide preventive healthcare, encourage mental and physical health, and create more resilient and protected ecosystems.